 How to Raise A Caterpillar

 Raising monarch butterflies has become a summer tradition and the excitement does not fade no matter how many times we put those plump little caterpillars in a jar and begin the process.
+Learning how to raise a caterpillar will provide your family with a wonderful learning experience as they study God’s creation as well as fun memories.

 We have an abundance of monarchs around here and a lot of milkweed so the pictures in this post about how to raise a caterpillar show monarchs, but you can do it with any caterpillar.
 Simply be sure to know what they eat!